Techtonica/curriculum/roles-in-tech/product-manager.md

  ### Guided Practice

  Go through the Links mentioned in the Materials section.
-Understand whatever mentioned in those turorials and try to cover it all.
+Understand whatever mentioned in those tutorials and try to cover it all.
 After watching the video and reading the article you will understand Who Product Manager are and what do they do.

  ### Independent Practice

- Learn to [Identify Market Problems](https://learn.marsdd.com/mars-library/identifying-market-problems/) and to [Prioritize Product Requirement](https://learn.marsdd.com/mars-library/prioritizing-product-requirements/) to Build a Successfull Product.
+ Learn to [Identify Market Problems](https://learn.marsdd.com/mars-library/identifying-market-problems/) and to [Prioritize Product Requirement](https://learn.marsdd.com/mars-library/prioritizing-product-requirements/) to Build a successful product.

  ### Challenge

- What kind of challenges does a Product Manageer have to face?
+ What kind of challenges does a Product Manager have to face?
 Check out this [blog](https://productcoalition.com/the-6-biggest-challenges-facing-product-management-teams-in-2018-ef9fd9cfdb9a) to know more.

  ### Check for Understanding